 Tom is an intellectual property and commercial litigator who is equally at home handling cases in trial and appellate courts, as well as in arbitration.
 He has extensive experience with patent litigation, trade secrets, and other intellectual property matters, especially those involving pharmaceutical and biologic drugs and diagnostics.
 Tom also has extensive experience with non-IP commercial litigation matters on behalf of life sciences, health care, higher education, and real estate clients.
 He has successfully defended numerous class actions in both federal and state court, and commercial arbitration.

 Tom's intellectual property work draws on his prior experience as a research chemist and college dean.
 He has particular experience in patent and trade secret matters involving all forms of biotechnology (including molecular and cellular engineering, diagnostics, sequencing, etc.), the Hatch-Waxman Act (for small molecule drugs), and the Biologics Price Competition and Innovation Act (for large-molecule biologics/biosimilars).
-He also handles matters before the International Trade Commission and the Patent Trial and Appeal Board.
+He also has tried cases before the International Trade Commission and the Patent Trial and Appeal Board (IPRs/PGRs).

 Tom clerked for the Honorable Boyce F. Martin Jr. on the United States Court of Appeals for the Sixth Circuit.
 Before attending law school, he served as Associate Dean of the Faculty at Williams College.